jheftmann/unstack/README.md

 unstack();
 ```

 4. By default, `unstack` will look for sibling objects with the class `.js-unstack`.
-You can change this to match different objects depending on the structure of your page.
+You can use the `.js-unstack` class in your HTML or change this to match different objects depending on the structure of your page.
 ```
 unstack({
   objectClass: '.js-unstack',              // these are the objects you want to unstack